recoilme/pudge/README.md

 pudge.Set("users", u.Id, u)

 ```
- - Pudge is stateless and save for use in goroutines.
-You don't need create/open files before use.
+ - Pudge is stateless and safe for use in goroutines.
+You don't need to create/open files before use.
 Just write data to pudge, don't worry about state. [web server example](https://github.com/recoilme/pixel)

  - Pudge is parallel.
-Readers don't block readers, but a writer - do, but by stateless nature of pudge it's safe to use multiples files for storages.
+Readers don't block readers, but a writer - does, but by the stateless nature of pudge it's safe to use multiples files for storages.

  ![Illustration from slowpoke (based on pudge)](https://camo.githubusercontent.com/a1b406485fa8cd52a98d820de706e3fd255941e9/68747470733a2f2f686162726173746f726167652e6f72672f776562742f79702f6f6b2f63332f79706f6b63333377702d70316a63657771346132323164693168752e706e67)

  - Default store system: like memcache + file storage.
-Pudge use in memory hashmap for keys, and write values to files (no value data stored in memory).
+Pudge uses in-memory hashmap for keys, and writes values to files (no value data stored in memory).
 But you may use inmemory mode for values, with custom config:
 ```golang
 cfg = pudge.DefaultConfig()
 cfg.StoreMode = 2